 Everything here is made fresh daily and made from fresh ingredients from local farmers.
 By the time Reeve opens its doors, they’re ready to serve baguettes, scones, muffins, and cupcakes that are still warm from the oven.
 We recommend keeping things simple here with a blueberry scone and a cup of coffee.
 If you’re a little more hungry than that, the sandwiches here are great.
 Try the BLT!

 €€€ | Microbrewery | Beautiful Views

-For the views alone, The Bridge Inn is worth a visit.
-Located beside the River Avon, this gastropub offers a beautiful view of the Salisbury countryside, enjoyed at one of the rustic wooden tables spread around the shore.
+For the views alone, the Bridge Inn is worth a visit.
+Located beside the river Avon, this gastropub offers a beautiful view of the Salisbury countryside that you can enjoy from one of the rustic wooden tables dotting the shore.

 Siam Smile Thai Kitchen